branbick/init-from-input-file/README.md

    - `She said, 'Hey, Bob!'` (single quotes) is an acceptable string value, whereas `She said, "Hey, Bob!"` is not (double quotes)
 9. No specific character denotes the start of a comment, as the parser simply searches for the specified key and then its corresponding value (starting from the character after the last one of the found key).
 Consequently, a comment can be anything--as long as, starting from the beginning of the line on which the comment begins, (part of) it doesn't match any of the `kKeyName` arguments passed to `initFromInputFile`.
 For example, ...
 ```
-This is a comment unless one of the specified keys matches (part of) the text of this line, starting from the beginning; e.g., if one of the keys is "This is a comment"
+This is a comment unless one of the specified keys matches (part of) the text of this line, starting from the beginning--e.g., if "This is a comment" is a specified key.
+HOWEVER, it's best practice to start all comments with a consistent, non-letter (and non-number) identifier.

-# This is almost certainly a comment (because no key should start with "#"; you can do it, but don't)
+# This is almost certainly a comment (because no key should start with "#"; you CAN start a key with "#", but don't)

-/* This is also almost certainly a comment (because no key should start with "/*"; again, you can do it, but don't) */
+/* This is also almost certainly a comment (because no key should start with "/*"; again, you CAN start a key with "/*", but don't) */
 ```

 ## Supported variable types